 Therefore, it’s important to be clear about why you want to use a LIMS.
 You need to understand the importance of the functionality and benefits available to your lab.
 This will help you select the solution that’s right for your lab and Biobank.
 It might not actually be a LIMS solution that your lab needs.

 Every organisation works differently.
 So, when you choose software to manage your lab or Biobank data, you need to know what’s important to you.
 How your lab is logging and tracking samples and the information that’s important to you is probably quite different to other labs.

 And it’s not just about how your lab operates but also what stage your lab is at.
-What’s important in a LIMS or BIMS to you as a paper-based lab, is quite different to when you’re a lab already using software but considering changing or upgrading it.
+What’s important in a LIMS to you as a paper-based lab, is quite different to when you’re a lab already using software but considering changing or upgrading it.
 If you’re unsure about defining what you need, our ‘Helping you identify acceptance criteria and return on investment (ROI) measures for LIMS’ article can give you some pointers.

 Is my data secure in a LIMS?

 When you’re logging your lab and sample data in a LIMS, you want to make sure it’s not only validated but also protected from unauthorised access.
 LIMS solutions provide different mechanisms to secure your data.
 These include user authentication, authorisation and data encryption.
 The type and level of protection you need depends on the data you’re logging in your LIMS.
 If, you’re logging Personal Identifiable Information (PII) then you’ll probably want to use encryption to ensure that access is restricted.
 To find out more about securing your lab data read our ‘Choosing a LIMS that protects your sensitive information’ blog.

 However, before you even think about securing your information, you may be wondering how you get your existing data into a new software system in the first place.
 Our ‘7-step guide to data migration’ gives you some helpful advice and guidance on planning, extracting, formatting and your data migration work.